wxcctechsummit/wxcclabguides/TechSummitRoW_2021/APIs.md

 ## 1. Login to devportal
 - Login with the POD admin account to https://devportal.wxcc-us1.cisco.com/.

-- Go to > Documentation > API Reference > Contact Center.
+- Go to > Documentation > API Reference.

-- Go to the Get Tasks section.
+- Go to the Tasks section.

 - Fetch all the tasks using the "From Date/time" in Epoch milliseconds.